infinum/frontend-handbook/Angular/Angular guidelines and best practices/Localization.md

 ```
 ### Interpolation
-In order to reuse the value passed to pipe which is used to determine the translation used, we can use the `#` character which will be substituted with the passed-in value in the runtime
+To reuse the value passed to the pipe to determine the translation used, we can use the `#` character, which will be substituted with the passed-in value at runtime.

 ```json
 {